-1. Adventitious embryony: Embryo develops directly form vegetative cells of ovule such as nucellus, integument, chalaza etc. In this case, development of embryo does not involve production of embryo sac.
+1. Adventive embryony: Embryo develops directly from vegetative cells of ovule such as nucellus, integument, chalaza etc. In this case, the development of the embryo does not involve the production of an embryo sac.

 Example: Mango (Mangifera indica), Citrus.

-Example: Some species of Hieraceum, Malus, Crepis, Ranunculus etc.
+Example: Some species of Hieracium, Malus, Crepis, Ranunculus etc.

 - Diplospory leads to parthenogenesis or apogamy.

 i.
-Parthenogenesis: Embryo develops from egg cell.
-Depending upon whether the embryo sac is haploid or diploid, parthenogenesis is termed as haploid or diploid parthenogenesis.
+Parthenogenesis: Embryo develops from the egg cells.
+Depending upon whether the embryo sac is haploid or diploid, parthenogenesis is termed haploid or diploid parthenogenesis.

 Example: Haploid parthenogenesis occurs accidentally in Solanum nigrum, Nicotiana, Crepis and maize.
-Diploid parthenogenesis occurs in many grasses, e.g. Taraxacum.
+Diploid parthenogenesis occurs in many kinds of grass, e.g. Taraxacum.

 ii.
-Apogamy: Embryo develops either from synergids or antipodal cells of embryo sac.
-Apogamy may also be haploid or diploid depending on the haploid or diploid state of embryo sac.
+Apogamy: Embryo develops either from synergids or antipodal cells of the embryo sac.
+Apogamy may also be haploid or diploid depending on the haploid or diploid state of the embryo sac.